Application of advanced historical methodology to a specific topic or research interest.

 Write a lengthy footnote covering the principle historiographical interpretations on the topic.
 The footnote should be in proper Turabian format.
 It is estimated that the footnote will address at least 8 secondary sources and a mixture of books and articles.
 There is no precise measure of what constitutes the correct mixture.

 Students will produce 4 Research Journals.
-Each journal has its own specific discussion board prompt, related to the work being done in the module in which it is due.
+Each journal has its own specific discussion board prompt, related to the work being done in the module/week in which it is due.
 It is expected that students will respond to each others postings and offer collaborative support, research guidance, and suggestions for improvement.
 Encouragement requires suggestions.

 Provide a standard outline of the research paper.
 The outline should include the introductory information, standard (un-annotated) bibliography, and the revised historiographical footnote.
 Care should be taken to properly document key primary sources and locate them in the outline where they will be analyzed.
 This outline is strictly a draft document, but feedback will be based on how much information is provided.